skip to main content

 As part of its commitment to championing public engagement in smart data research, Smart Data Research UK has teamed up with Sciencewise and Thinks Insight & Strategy to carry out a ‘public dialogue’ on smart data research.

-Workshops took place during September with the final one this Saturday.
+Workshops began in September and the final one takes place this Saturday.

 Here, Teresa Kuhn, from the Thinks team, explains what’s involved.